MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/people-screen-overview.md

 ### Using your cached list of people

-The people screen caches your person selections in the **MyPeople** collection.
-Should your business scenario call for a person lookup, you will have to know how to use this collection.
-Here, you'll walk through how to connect this screen to a rudimentary email screen, and send emails to users in the **MyPeople** collection.
+The people screen caches your people selections in the **MyPeople** collection.
+Should your business scenario call for a person lookup, you will need to know how to use this collection.
+Here, you'll walk through how to connect this screen to a rudimentary email screen and send emails to users in the **MyPeople** collection.
 In doing so, you'll also gain insight into how the [email-screen](./email-screen-overview.md) works.

 1. Add the Office 365 Outlook data source to your app: On the ribbon select **View** > **Data sources** > **Add data source**, and look for the Office 365 Outlook connector.
 You might have to select **New connection** to find it.
 1. After inserting the people screen, insert a new blank screen.
 Within that screen, add a **Back arrow** icon, two text-input boxes, and a **Send** icon.
 1. Rename the screen to **EmailScreen**, the **Back icon** to **BackIcon**, one text input box to **SubjectLine**, the other to **MessageBody**, and the **Send** icon to **SendIcon**.
 1. Set the **OnSelect** property of **BackIcon** to `Back()`.
 1. Set the **OnSelect** property of **SendIcon** to `Office365.SendEmail(Concat(MyPeople, UserPrincipalName & ";"), SubjectLine.Text, MessageBody.Text)`.
     * Here, you're using the Outlook connector to send an email.
 You pass it `Concat(MyPeople, UserPrincipalName & ";")` as the list of recipients.
 This takes the **MyPeople** collection, and for every row in that collection combines all of their **UserPrincipalName** (email address) fields together into a single string with semicolons separating them.
-This is no different than writing out a string of email addresses separated by semicolons in the "to" line of your favorite email client.
+This is no different than writing out a string of email addresses separated by semicolons in the "To" line of your favorite email client.
     * You're passing `SubjectLine.Text` as the subject of the message, and `MessageBody.Text` as the body of the message.
 1. On the people screen, in the upper-right corner, insert the **Mail** icon.
    Change the icon color to whatever suits you.
 1. Set the **OnSelect** property of the **Send** icon to `Navigate(EmailScreen, None)`.
 1. You now have a two-screen app that allows you to select users, and then compose and send an email message to them.
-Feel free to test it out, but be careful, because the app sends emails to whomever you add to the **MyPeople** collection.
+Feel free to test it out, but be careful, because the app sends emails to everyone you add to the **MyPeople** collection.

 ## Next steps